guangtouwuke/saucer-shoot/README.md

 # README

-This is a 2-player networking game for Dragonfly.
+This is a 2-player, Client-Server networking game for Dragonfly.

+The Server and the Client both have players.

-It uses a classic "authoritative server" implementation.
-The server's game state is the final word.
+The Server is a classic "authoritative server" - i.e., the server's game state is the final word.

 Only the Server spawns game objects.

-The Client gathers user input but doesn't act upon it.
-Instead, it Sends all user input to the Server.
+The Client gathers player input but doesn't act upon it.
+Instead, it Sends all player input to the Server.

 ## To Run